Bilen people

-The Bilen (also variously transcribed as Blin, and also formerly known as the Bogo, Bogos or North Agaw) are a Cushitic ethnic group in the Eritrea.
+The Bilen (also variously transcribed as Blin, and also formerly known as the Bogos or Northern Agaw) are a Cushitic ethnic group in Eritrea.
 They are primarily concentrated in central Eritrea, in and around the city of Keren and further south toward Asmara, the nation's capital.
-They are split into three sub-tribes; Bet Tarqe, Bet Tawqe and Bab Jengeren which are split into further clans known as Hissat.
+They are split into two sub-tribes; Bet Tarqe and Bet Tawqe which are split into further clans known as Hissat.
 The Tawke has six whereas the Tarke has five which each are divided into smaller kinship groups.